-- 1 Button
+1 Button

-- When attaching four-hole buttons, first sew

-the two holes closest to you.
-Then, slide the

-button so that the needle goes into the two

-holes toward the rear of the sewing machine,

-and then sew them in the same way.
+• When attaching four-hole buttons, first sew the two holes closest to you.
+Then, slide the button so that the needle goes into the two holes toward the rear of the sewing machine, and then sew them in the same way.

-- Select stitch - For details, refer to "Selecting stitching" (page 58). - Adjust the stitch width so that it is the same as the distance between the holes in the button. - Set the stitch length adjustment slider to the shortest stitch length setting. - Turn the balance wheel toward you to check that the needle correctly goes into the two holes of the button.
+- Select stitch 55 . - For details, refer to "Selecting stitching" (page 66). - Adjust the stitch width so that it is the same as the distance between the holes in the button. - Turn the balance wheel toward you to check that the needle correctly goes into the two holes of the button.